 Creative people who already enjoy taking photographs of lots of different things and enjoy the instant result of the image.
-This course will suit anyone with an imagination, ideas and particularly students who enjoy practical work.
-You will have opportunities to explore many different digital and chemical photographic techniques in our darkroom and Photography Specialist room, allowing you to discover new ways to express yourself and your ideas.
+This course will suit anyone with an imagination, ideas and particularly students who enjoy practical work and using computers.
+You will have opportunities to explore many different digital techniques in our Photography Specialist room, allowing you to discover new ways to express yourself and your ideas.

-Exam Board-AQA Component 1 coursework (60%) Component 2 Exam (40%)
+Exam Board-AQA Component 1 Coursework (60%) Component 2 Exam (40%)